Skip to main content

 Once you have retrieved the metadata via Workbench, try retrieving the exact same metadata from the same org using Gearset.

-1. On the Compare metadata page, select the same Salesforce org to be both the source and the target of the comparison.
+1. On the Compare metadata page, select the same Salesforce org to be both the source and the target of the comparison and select the On-demand comparison metadata filter.

 Salesforce Workbench